-NIRF Rankings 2025: Latest Updates, Top Colleges and Insights for Students
+NIRF Rankings 2025 List: Latest Updates, Top Colleges and Insights for Students

 NIRF Rankings 2025: The National Institutional Ranking Framework (NIRF) is a cornerstone of India’s higher education system, providing a reliable and comprehensive ranking of colleges and universities across the country.
 Launched in 2015 by the Ministry of Education, Government of India, NIRF has become a trusted resource for students, parents, and educators seeking to evaluate the quality of higher education institutions.